 In examining the data, you will notice a number of non “MacDonald” type names included.
 Some represent the current family names of females who have obtained samples from their MacDonald paternal line cousins.
 Others such as Forbes or McKinley and Lee are individuals who have joined the project attempting to clarify their potential relationship to our large dalriadic modal group 13-24-10-11-14.

-Several such as Moen, a Norwegian, and Pruner have been permitted to join as possible descendants of Scots enslaved by vikings and taken to Norway or Germany.
+Several such as Moen, a Norwegian, and Pruner have joined as they claim possible descendancy from Scots enslaved by vikings and taken to Norway or Germany.
 Each of these is extremely close in genetic markers to one or more Clan Donald signatures.
-Finally, in the R1a group there are several, including at least one Campbell, who joined to confirm or deny a possible Somerled connection.
-An Anderson is from Islay.
+An Anderson is known to be from from Islay.
 The Houstons group of R1b are from Ireland but are attempting to determine whether they were Clan Donald mercenaries from the Isle of Skye, the Uisden Clan Donald branch.
 Since their data represents a signature which has been tentatively identified as Norwegian by researcher Ken Nordtvedt and is also found among Morrisons residing in Ulster but traditionally lawmen for the Lordship of the Isles, their Skye origination appears supported.
 The Buies are a well known family from the island of Jura, formerly controlled by the MacDonalds, similar signatures can also be found in the Lindsey project, presumably representing the Lindseys of Jura.

 MacCutcheon which also means “son of Hugh” is a recognized Clan Donald name from the island of Skye.
 (For some unknown reason their signature closely matches the Campbell chiefs).
 McQuiston which means “son of Hugh” is a family with well documented genealogy records to the early 1700s which has been attempting to confirm their Clan Donald affiliation.